davewhiteland/i18-cat-clicker/README.md

 ### Run with translation

+See if that worked: you should be able to switch to German by clicking on DE on in the website (because that stores it in your session (cookie)).

-See if that worked: change Flask default language to German:
+Alternatively, if you want to force it, you can change the default language to German in `get_locale` inside `app.py`.

-Edit `config.cfg` to

-    BABEL_DEFAULT_LOCALE = 'de'

-Now start the app up again:

-    flask run

-then hit [localhost:5000](http://localhost:5000) again and you'll see a translated German site.

 ### More detail when extracting